ryanatkn/earbetter/README.md

 Knowing this, I designed the software so you can create and share custom challenges - the content is all configurable.

-Earbetter's gameplay has "levels" broken up into "trials".
+Earbetter's trainer has "levels" broken up into "trials".
 Each trial is a sequence of notes that you hear and then play back.
 Your score for the level is the sum of mistakes made in each trial, and you'll get a ★ when you reach 0 across four runs of the level.